 We definitely recommend practicing your presentation among your group several times before the time you present it in section.
 Learn which slides are the most important, and on which you do not need to linger.

-STEP FIVE - Peer Evaluation:
+STEP SEVEN - Peer Evaluation:

 Not only do you have to research and present; you also have to observe and comment!
 Each student has to do a peer evaluation (using this form) of all the other teams' presentations.